sulhadin/last-letter-game/README.md

 Players are constructed as strings whereas Game are constructed as Objects.

 ## Structure
-The game structure is built with React hooks. `index.tsx` is the entrance file wrapped with [GameProvider](./src/context/GameProvider.tsx) which provides the state management through React Context. `useReducer` is used as a global state manager.
+The game structure is built with React hooks. [index](./src/index.tsx) is the entrance file wrapped with [GameProvider](./src/context/GameProvider.tsx) which provides the state management through React Context. `useReducer` is used as a global state manager.
 Global state and reducer dispatcher are passed down the children via React Context and
 reached with context hook.